carbon-language/carbon-lang/clang/docs/UsersManual.rst

 outside of the major transformations (e.g., inlining, vectorization, loop optimizations) and not every optimization pass supports this feature.

+Note that when using profile-guided optimization information, profile hotness information can be included in the remarks (see :ref:`-fdiagnostics-show-hotness <opt_fdiagnostics-show-hotness>`).

 Current limitations
 ^^^^^^^^^^^^^^^^^^^